oucs-teaching/cosc349-labs/lab02.md

 ### Dynamically updating lab exercises...

-When we discover bugs, typos, or areas that need elaboration in any of the lab exercises, I may well be fixing things _in_ the lab class.
+When we discover bugs, typos, or areas that need elaboration in any of the lab exercises, Dave or Pradeesh may well be fixing things _in_ the lab class.
 If you log in to https://hackmd.io you will be able to edit the lab exercises yourself, and will have any changes anyone makes to this page pushed to your web browser dynamically.
 If you do not log in, before seeking help, try reloading the web page to receive any updates to its content.

 ### Before starting lab 2... please register for AWS Educate

-Before starting on the material for lab 2, please work through the [preliminaries section at the start of lab 4][Lab 4].
-The reason for doing so is that approval of your application for AWS Educate access on the Amazon Cloud is partly manual, so you want that process to progress asynchronously to your work in the preceding weeks.
-A few business days should be sufficient, but two weeks is even safer...
+Before starting on the material for lab 2, please work through the sign up process for AWS Academy.
+You will need to have completed the COSC349 "test" on Blackboard that gices me (Dave) permission to upload your student email address to AWS Academy for use of AWS cloud resources.

+Joining AWS Academy may require some manual approval on the AWS side, so you want to be doing this ahead of when you need to use AWS cloud resources in labs and assignments.

 ## Lab 2—Virtualisation with VirtualBox